codygriffin/roidrage/README.md

 This is an ongoing experiment in game development.
 Some parts are horribly overdesigned, others are woefully incomplete.
 This is a rough port from an Android game...

+Requires glfw3

-note: kinda portable, but this will probably only build on OS X Mavericks...
+note: kinda portable, but this will only build on OS X Mavericks at the moment...

 ```bash